-Do Adobe apps work on Apple computers that use the M1 chip?
+Learn which Adobe apps run natively on Apple computers that use the Apple silicon M1 chip.

-You can install the following apps on computers powered by the Apple M1 chip.
-They run using Rosetta 2 technology.
+You can install the following apps on Apple M1 computers using Rosetta 2 technology.
 The apps may initially take longer to open while Rosetta 2 translates them for use in your M1 computer.

 You can download these apps on your M1 device directly from creativecloud.adobe.com/apps.
 The Creative Cloud desktop app automatically installs with your app.